-In previous times, travelling on the fjord itself was virtually the only way of getting to the area, but modern roads have made it easy to get here from all parts of the country.
+In the old days, travelling on the fjord itself was virtually the only way of getting to this area, but modern roads have made it easy to get here from all parts of the country.
 Nowadays, if you choose one of the shortest routes to the fjord, it is only a two to three-hour drive from Bergen, four to five hours from Oslo and five to six hours from Trondheim.

 By express boat

-Modern express boats depart Bergen city centre for Sogndal daily throughout the year.
+Modern express boats depart Bergen city center for Sogndal daily throughout the year.
 On the trip up the fjord the boats call at several villages including Vik, Balestrand and Leikanger.

 From 1 May to 30 September express boat sevices also run daily from Bergen to Flåm.
-For more info, please visit Fjord1.
+For more info, please visit Norled.

 There are several daily connections from/to Bergen and Oslo via the breathtakingly steep Flåm Railway, which runs from Myrdal station up in the mountains all the way down to Flåm station by the Sognefjord.
 Trains to Myrdal station are operated by the Norwegian State Railways (NSB).